 Mentor Partner I, LLC ("Partner I") was reorganized as a limited liability company under the laws of the State of Texas as of February 17, 2021.
 The entity was originally organized as a limited liability company under the laws of the State of California on September 19, 2017.
 Partner I was formed as a wholly owned subsidiary of Mentor for the purpose of cannabis-focused acquisition and investment.
 In 2018, Mentor contributed \$996,000 of capital to Partner I to facilitate the purchase of manufacturing equipment to be leased from Partner I by G FarmaLabs Limited ("G Farma") under a Master Equipment Lease Agreement dated January 16, 2018, as amended.
-During the years ended December 31, 2020 and 2019, Mentor withdrew capital of \$300,000 and \$0, respectively, from Partner I. Partner I acquired and delivered manufacturing equipment as selected by G Farma Entities under sales-type finance leases.
-Partner I did not have any equipment sales revenue for the years ended December 31, 2020 or 2019.
+During the years ended December 31, 2021 and 2020, Mentor withdrew capital of \$52,800 and \$300,000, respectively, from Partner I. Partner I acquired and delivered manufacturing equipment as selected by G Farma Entities under sales-type finance leases.
+Partner I did not have any equipment sales revenue for the years ended December 31, 2021 or 2020.

 On February 22, 2019, the City of Corona Building Department closed access to G Farma's corporate location; the Company was not informed by G Farma of this incident until March 14, 2019.
 On April 24, 2019, the Company was informed that certain G Farma assets at its corporate location, including equipment valued at approximately \$427,804 leased to the G Farma Lease Entities under the Master Equipment Lease Agreement, was impounded by the Corona Police.
-This event severely impacted G Farma's ability to pay amounts due the Company in the future and the G Farma lease receivable was put on non-accrual status effective April 1, 2019 and is classified as ended December 31, 2020 and 2019, is included in selling, general and administrative expenses in the consolidated income statement.
+This event severely impacted G Farma's ability to pay amounts due the Company in the future.